verilog-to-routing/vtr-verilog-to-routing/doc/src/yosys+odin/dev_guide/contributing.rst

 Utilizing these commands for the Yosys API inside the Odin-II codebase, the Yosys synthesizer performs the elaboration of the input digital design.
 The generic coarse-grained synthesis commands includes:

-1. Parsing the hardware description Verilog files.
+1. Parsing the hardware description Verilog/SystemVerilog/UHDM files.
 The option ``-nomem2reg`` prevents Yosys from exploding implicit memories to an array of registers.
 The option ``-nolatches`` is used for both VTR primitives and input circuit design to avoid Yosys generating logic loops.
 2. Checking that the design cells match the libraries and detecting the top module using ``hierarchy``.
 3. Translating the processes to netlist components such as multiplexers, flip-flops, and latches, by the ``procs`` command.
 4. Performing extraction and optimization of finite state machines by the ``fsm`` command.